35 Famous Russian Sayings, Quotes and Proverbs

 15. Первый блин—комом.

 Literal translation: The first pancake is a lump.

 English meaning: Not bad for the first time. / Practice makes perfect.

 In Russia, блины are pancakes often eaten with sour cream, caviar or salmon.
 When making блины, the первый блин (first pancake) is often a ком (a lump) because the consistency of the dough may not be quite right.

-These pancakes are usually pretty large and very thin (similar to French crepes), which gives them the tendency to turn into lumps in the first place.
-Hence, the origin of this saying.
+These pancakes are usually large and very thin (similar to French crepes).
+This gives them the tendency to turn into lumps, which is the origin of this saying.